botpress/botpress/docs/guide/docs/advanced/hosting.md

 bash -c "./bp lang --langDir /botpress/data/embeddings"
 ```

 2. Run Botpress Server and Duckling within the same container.
-The usage of Duckling is very light here so we can justify using it in the same container as Botpress Server.
+Duckling's usage is very light here, so we can justify using it in the same container as Botpress Server.

 ```bash
 docker run -d \